 I enjoy building all sorts of rail equipment.

 Thank you, Alan, for sharing some of your projects in a virtual RPM presentation.
 I always enjoy the work of other modelers and was very happy I could help Alan finish up the CNJ box car.
 I look forward to his next project!

-BTW, Alan is presenting a “Building in Brass” clinic at the NMRA’s Mid-Eastern Region October 2017 convention in Harrisburg, PA.
-Check out the event web site for more details.
+BTW, Alan presented a “Building in Brass” clinic at the NMRA’s Mid-Eastern Region October 2017 convention in Harrisburg, PA.

 Thanks for dropping by and reading the blog.
 Share a comment in the section below.
 Please follow the instructions so your comment can be posted.
 All comments are reviewed and approved before they appear.
 To subscribe to this blog, enter your info for a comment and check the last box to notify of new posts by email.
 Please share the blog link with other model railroaders.